Chocolate Chip Pecan Cookies

 - 1 ¾ cups semi-sweet chocolate chips, plus extra for the tops of the cookies (optional)

-- 1 ½ cups pecan pieces, plus extra for the tops of the cookies (optional)
+- 1 ½ cups pecans, whole or pieces, plus extra for the tops of the cookies (optional)

 Instructions